datascience-mobi/04-kmeans/README.md

 Inertia, or the within-cluster sum of squares criterion, can be recognized as a measure of how internally coherent clusters are.
 It suffers from various drawbacks:

  - Inertia makes the assumption that clusters are convex and isotropic, which is not always the case.
 It responds poorly to elongated clusters, or manifolds with irregular shapes.
  - Inertia is not a normalized metric: we just know that lower values are better and zero is optimal.
 But in very high-dimensional spaces, Euclidean distances tend to become inflated (this is an instance of the so-called “curse of dimensionality”).
-Running a dimensionality reduction algorithm such as PCA prior to k-means clustering can alleviate this problem and speed up the computations.
+Running a dimensionality reduction algorithm such as principal-component analysis (PCA) prior to k-means clustering can alleviate this problem and speed up the computations.

 ![title](img/kmeans.png)

-K-means is often referred to as Lloyd’s algorithm.
+k-means is often referred to as Lloyd’s algorithm.
 In basic terms, the algorithm has three steps.

-The first step chooses the initial centroids, with the most basic method being to choose $k$ samples from the dataset $X$.
-After initialization, K-means consists of looping between the two other steps.
+1. The first step chooses the initial centroids, with the most basic method being to choose $k$ samples from the dataset $X$.
+After initialization, k-means consists of looping between the two other steps.
 The first step assigns each sample to its nearest centroid.
-The second step creates new centroids by taking the mean value of all of the samples assigned to each previous centroid.
-The difference between the old and the new centroids are computed and the algorithm repeats these last two steps until this value is less than a threshold.
+2. The second step creates new centroids by taking the mean value of all of the samples assigned to each previous centroid.
+3. The difference between the old and the new centroids are computed and the algorithm repeats these last two steps until this value is less than a threshold.
 In other words, it repeats until the centroids do not move significantly.

 ![title](img/kmeans_demo.png)

 The algorithm can also be understood through the concept of Voronoi diagrams.
 First the Voronoi diagram of the points is calculated using the current centroids.
 Each segment in the Voronoi diagram becomes a separate cluster.
 Secondly, the centroids are updated to the mean of each segment.
 The algorithm then repeats this until a stopping criterion is fulfilled.
 Usually, the algorithm stops when the relative decrease in the objective function between iterations is less than the given tolerance value.

-Given enough time, K-means will always converge, however this may be to a local minimum.
+Given enough time, k-means will always converge, however this may be to a local minimum.
 This is highly dependent on the initialization of the centroids.
 As a result, the computation is often done several times, with different initializations of the centroids.
-One method to help address this issue is the k-means++ initialization scheme.
+One method to help address this issue is the **k-means++** initialization scheme.
 This initializes the centroids to be (generally) distant from each other, leading to provably better results than random initialization, as shown in the reference.

 (taken from https://scikit-learn.org/stable/modules/clustering.html#k-means)

-## Mini Batch K-Means:
+## Mini Batch k-means:
-The MiniBatchKMeans is a variant of the KMeans algorithm which uses mini-batches to reduce the computation time, while still attempting to optimise the same objective function.
+The Mini Batch k-means is a variant of the k-means algorithm which uses mini-batches to reduce the computation time, while still attempting to optimise the same objective function.
 Mini-batches are subsets of the input data, randomly sampled in each training iteration.
 These mini-batches drastically reduce the amount of computation required to converge to a local solution.
 In contrast to other algorithms that reduce the convergence time of k-means, mini-batch k-means produces results that are generally only slightly worse than the standard algorithm.

 The algorithm iterates between two major steps, similar to vanilla k-means.
-In the first step,

-samples are drawn randomly from the dataset, to form a mini-batch.
+1. In the first step, samples are drawn randomly from the dataset, to form a mini-batch.
 These are then assigned to the nearest centroid.
-In the second step, the centroids are updated.
+2. In the second step, the centroids are updated.
 In contrast to k-means, this is done on a per-sample basis.
 For each sample in the mini-batch, the assigned centroid is updated by taking the streaming average of the sample and all previous samples assigned to that centroid.
 This has the effect of decreasing the rate of change for a centroid over time.
 These steps are performed until convergence or a predetermined number of iterations is reached.

-MiniBatchKMeans converges faster than KMeans, but the quality of the results is reduced.
+Mini Batch k-means converges faster than k-means, but the quality of the results is reduced.
 In practice this difference in quality can be quite small, as shown in the example.
 (taken from https://scikit-learn.org/stable/modules/clustering.html#mini-batch-kmeans)

 ![title](img/comparison.png)